bormaxi8080/osint-timeline/DRAFT.md

 Revelar (Origin Reveal PRO) is a professional Go-based CLI tool for uncovering real/origin IP addresses of websites behind CDNs such as Cloudflare, Akamai, Fastly, Imperva, and AWS CloudFront.
 It combines passive reconnaissance, **heuristic analysis**, and optional **active verification** to provide **comprehensive reports in JSON and HTML formats: https://github.com/MRvirusIR/Revelar

 SmolDocling OCR App built using SmolDocling 256M Model and Streamlit: https://github.com/AIAnytime/SmolDocling-OCR-App

+ArrowDL (Arrow Downloader) is a download manager for Windows, MacOS and Linux: https://github.com/setvisible/ArrowDL/

 mdream.
 The fastest HTML to markdown convertor built with JavaScript.
 Optimized for LLMs and supports streaming: https://github.com/harlan-zw/mdream